lordstimpa/TDD-Team-Project/README.md

 [WEBAPP IMAGE]

 Additionally, the availability of resources, tutorials, and forums ensured that we could find answers to our questions and overcome challenges effectively.
-Overall, the team�s experience with React Vite was positive.
+Overall, the team’s experience with React Vite was positive.

 **Agile Methodology:**